Knowledge Base

 Category: Uncategorized

-• Resident cards are free to anyone who resides inside Georgetown city limits or who pays City property taxes.
+• Resident cards are free for Georgetown residents or city property taxpayers.

-• Nonresidents may instead opt for a 3-month non-renewable introductory card for $10.
+• A 3-month non-renewable introductory card is available for nonresidents at $10.

-• Library cards can be created for children of any age at the request of a parent/guardian who already holds a library card.
+• Library cards for children can be issued with a parent/guardian who holds a card.

 Proof of residency can be a piece of mail, car insurance, utility bill, check stub, etc. It must include your name and current address.